libbyschuknight/js-hangman/readme.md

 User stories:

 - [x] As a hangman player, I would like to be able to start a new game of hangman

   - `node hangman.js`
-  - ? can you add make do what Ruby does and just have `hangman`?
+  - ? can you make the file run like you can with Ruby does, and just have `hangman`?
+Scripting?

 - [x] As a hangman player, I would like to see some indication of how many letters there are in the word that I am supposed to guess